bahlolab/superSTR/docs/PROCESSING.md

 superSTR should respect environment settings of REF_PATH and REF_CACHE as outlined in the [htslib documentation](http://www.htslib.org/workflow/).
 Execution times can vary for CRAM if these settings aren't used due to the need to download and cache sequences from the EBI servers.

 Note: The -o flag is an output prefix rather than a file path; "per_read.txt.gz" is appended to the prefix.
+The current version of superSTR does not create output directories if they are not found.

 This can produce slightly counterintuitive behaviour:

 `-o output` will produce a file called `outputper_read.txt.gz`

 `-o output/` will produce a file called `per_read.txt.gz` in the `output/` directory

 ## Advanced or non-standard usage: